With more than 320 million monthly active users in 2019, now is not the time to ignore Twitter.

 Brand interaction remains strong, with Twitter users following and engaging with companies of interest.
 Consider the following statistics:

-- 41 percent of users provide opinions on Twitter.
+- 71 percent of users are reading the news on Twitter.

-Even if you engage your Twitter handle religiously, sharing content and engaging with your favorite brands and influencers, there is no guarantee of success in social networks.
+Even if you engage on Twitter religiously, sharing content and engaging with your favorite brands and influencers, there is no guarantee of success in social networks.

 How many people are retweeting or “favoriting” your content?
 How many are clicking on links to your website or blog?